adamklen/adamklen.github.io/index.md

 ## Refraction

-Refraction is more interesting since it has both a reflected and transmitted component to it.
+Refraction is more complex since it has both a reflected and transmitted component to it.
 The degree to which light is slowed down when traveling through a material is its index of refraction.
 The angle that a ray is transmitted at through the material is related to the difference in the index of refraction between it and the surrounding air.
 We can use something called the Schlick approximation to estimate what proportion of light is reflected vs. transmitted when a ray intersects a refractive material.
 In general, the shallower the angle between the ray and the surface, the more it's reflected.
 The two images show refraction with index 1.01 and 1.33, respectively.

 <p align="center">
 <a href="assets/refraction_101.png">